Communication does not just happen.

 Communication does not "just happen."
 Effective communication requires effective strategy – a coherent plan of action.
-To be effective, strategy must take three factors into account simultaneously:
+Effective strategy takes into account:

-When your objectives involve communicating with others (when do they not?), the most pertinent environmental conditions consist of the ideas that your publics have about you and your objectives.
-It is sometimes said that "perception is reality."
-More to the point: Your publics' perception is your reality.
+When your objectives involve communicating with others, the most pertinent environmental conditions consist of the ideas that those others have about you and your objectives.

-Our communications approach to research is based on four premises:
+Our communication approach to research is based on four premises:

-- There are no magic bullets.
-There is no single message that is going to connect with everyone.
+4) There are no magic bullets.
+There is no single message that will connect with everyone.